Getting a real job when you’re still young is tough.

 In the face of adversity, the only option is to figure it out.

-She was quick to recognize some of her knowledge gaps and took a certificate courses on strategic thinking through UofT.
+She was quick to recognize some of her knowledge gaps and took a certificate course on strategic thinking through UofT.
 She also took an Information Mapping course to strengthen her critical thinking and communication skills.

 Soha would optimize her time by practicing work-related presentations in her car, driving to and from the office.
 She invested as much time as possible to developing certain skills knowing that with extra effort, she would eventually see the positive results in her work performance.